 - sliced jalapeños

-- Add the vinegar and stock and stir well.
+Add the vinegar and stock and stir well.
+Stir up all of the brown bits on the bottom of the pan.
 Return the pork to the pot and arrange in a single layer.
-The meat should be about ⅔ submerged.
+The meat should be about 2/3 submerged.
 Add a little more stock if necessary.

 Increase the heat to high and bring to a boil, uncovered.
 Then put the pot into the oven and roast for about an hour, turning the pork occasionally.
 Add a little water to the pan if it becomes too dry.